indrivo/commerce_maib/README.md

 REQUIREMENTS
 ------------

->Before start using this module you need to request a .pfx certificate for your site from **Moldova Agroindbank**.
+>Before start using this module you need to request a .pfx certificate for your domain from **Moldova Agroindbank**.

 >**Moldova Agroindbank** support payment just in Moldovan Leu.